SteveJustin1963/tec-BOT/README.md

 # tec-BOT
-A.W.E.SO.M.-O controlled by tec-BRAIN,

-A project to make a tecBOT, placed into a box simialr to AWESOM-O
+A project to make a tec-BOT, placed into a box simialr to AWESOM-O

 ## Abstract